TheMaverickProgrammer/Swoosh/README.md

 * onStart -> the **next** scene when the segue ends after a _Push_ intent

 It might help to remember that when a segue begins, the current activity is leaving and the other is entering.
 When the segue ends, the current activity exits and the other begins.

+## Inheriting the AC (Activity Controller)
+You can inherit the activity controller to extend and supply more complex data to your applications.
+For instance, you could extend the AC to know about your TextureResource class or AudioResource class so that each Activity instance has a way to load your game's media.